Everything we call ineffable escapes our present ability to put it into words. We can look deeper, and consider more carefully.

 - Suffering, cheerfully endured, ceases to be suffering and is transmuted into an ineffable joy.
 [Mohandas Gandhi, October 13, 1921]

-In the commentary for the first day of our year, I proposed that we know our innermost truths independent of the words used to express them.
+In the commentary for the section on human worth, I propose that we know our innermost truths independent of the words used to express them.
 Linguists might point out that language so shapes the brain as to be inseparable from thought, including those processes of the brain that we call emotion.
-I am neither making nor disputing that technical point here but merely pointing out that there seems to be a core of experience that defies description in words.
-That, I propose, is a sound naturalistic understanding of the ineffable: a language of the soul.
+Perhaps there only seems to be a core of experience that defies description in words.
+Perhaps a sound naturalistic understanding of the ineffable reveals a language of the soul.
+If we continue to learn about it, and work on it, we may be able to describe it.
+If we do, some mysteries may no longer be mysteries; no doubt, other mysteries will emerge into consciousness.

 Real